amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ```

+### Modeling changes to the columns

-The changes seem to be a type with the following fields (I call it _legacy_ to mark the difference later with the refactored version):
+The changes could be modeled as a type (I call it _legacy_ to mark the difference later with the refactored version):

 ```ts
 type LegacyColumnChange = {